Friday, January 1, 2016

 The Bartow marker location at left of center, along the documented fence running toward the modern Visitor Center, as seen below.
-Notice the small white objects in the period detail, near where the base of the original monument sits today wedged between two trees.
+Notice the small white objects in the period detail, near where the base of the original monument sits today, wedged between two small trees.
 These are in all likelihood the scattered pieces of the monument, (the largest possibly being the base itself) having been broken up not long before by Union soldiers, and documented by one who witnessed the incident, in a letter to a friend, and linked here: On one part of the field I saw a monument erected by Beauregard to the memory of a rebel general.
 On it was the following inscription, “Boys, they have killed me, but don’t give up the fight.”
 At the time I saw it, it was standing & whole, but after a short time, I saw that it had been torn down & the boys were busily at work smashing it in pieces for mementoes.

 Grass in foreground, to beyond ravine, is extremely tall, more than five feet in some areas.